 Then, roll the buttercream up in the plastic wrap.

 Keep rolling until it’s all rolled up and then pinch the ends of the plastic wrap.

-It’s helpful to even twist the ends of the plastic wrap to give it a good seal.
+It’s helpful to twist the ends of the plastic wrap to give it a good seal.

-Then I like to tuck the ends under the buttercream.
+Then just tuck the ends under the buttercream.

-Now just do this until you’ve wrapped all your leftover buttercream.
-You can then just pop them into a freezer ziplock bag, squeeze as much air out as you can, label the bag and then pop them in the freezer.
+Do this until you’ve wrapped all the buttercream.
+You can then just pop the packets of buttercream into a freezer ziplock bag, squeeze as much air out as you can, label the bag and then pop in the freezer.

 I especially love freezing small amounts of colored buttercream…that way, when I just need a small amount of that color for perhaps some flowers, I don’t have to make it.

 The buttercream should be fine frozen for two to three months.